RIAstar/riastar.github.io/source/_posts/2013-03-11-octopress-and-pagodabox.md

 title: "Moving to Octopress and Pagodabox"
 date: 2013-03-11 19:00
 comments: true
-categories: [blog, CMS, hosting, security]
+categories: [blog, CMS, hosting, security, open source]
 ---

 It was bound to happen at some point: **I got hacked**.
 Don't know when, don't know why.
 I only know that someone broke